Skip to main content

 It is recommended that controller files end with *.controller.ts and their class names end with *Controller.

-The first mode is safer when you need to work in the context of the current HTTP request (the client provides a certain identifier that must be taken into account to form a response).
-The second mode is noticeably faster (about 15%) and consumes less memory, but the request context cannot be stored in the properties of the controller instance, because this instance can be used for other clients at the same time.
-In the second mode, the request context will have to be passed only as an argument to the methods.
+The first mode is more convenient and safer when working within the context of the current HTTP request (e.g., when the client provides a specific identifier that must be considered when forming the response).
+The second mode is noticeably faster (approximately 15–20%) and consumes less memory, but the request context cannot be stored in the instance properties of the controller, as this instance may be used simultaneously for other clients.

 import { controller } from '@ditsmod/core';